lennon7c7/Add-Text-to-Images/README.md

 # Add-Text-to-Images

 ## Description
 This is a simple image editor built with JavaScript.
 It allows users to upload an image, add text to the image, and download the edited image.
-Users can also customize the text by changing its font, size, color, and style.
+Users can customize the text by changing its font, size, colour, and style.

 ## Features
 - Upload an image from your device or via a URL
 - Add movable and editable text to the image
 - Customize the text:
-  - Change the font, size, and color
+  - Change the font, size, and colour
   - Apply bold, italic, underline, and shadow styles
 - Download the edited image
+- Works on mobile (Bluetooth mouse required)

+## Note
+- Dragging will not work on touchscreen devices, it is only possible with a mouse or trackpad

 ## How to Use
 1. Upload an image using the 'Upload' button or enter an image URL and click 'Load Image'.